Last Updated on

 How to Do it – Lay your baby on his back.
 Hold a toy or an object that makes sound and can hold your baby’s attention.
 Now move the object from side to side ensuring that the movement is slow enough for your baby eyes to follow.
 You could move the object up and down to get the full spectrum of visual tracking.
 Ensure that the object is at an approximate distance of one foot.
 If your baby is distracted, bring the object back to the centre to grab his attention again.
-The baby should be able to follow the object with his eyes, only if he is moving his head.

 Which Skills are Developed – Visual perception, sound perception, and visual tracking.

 It may seem of no importance, but just carrying your baby and going out for a stroll is in itself an activity that is good for a baby’s sensory development.